sandialabs/LVTM/Documentation/3rd_Party_Licenses.md

-### The following code libraries and utility applications have been used in the development of *LabVIEW Task Manager*:
+### The following applications, code libraries, and utility applications have been used in the development of *LabVIEW Task Manager*:

+---

+**National Instruments LabVIEW(R)**

+> Copyright (c) 2014 National Instruments Corporation.
+All Rights Reserved.

 ---